 - Number and Types of Committees

-The Board has determined that the following four committees serve important functions in assisting it to fulfill its role: the Audit Committee, the Management Resources and Compensation Committee, the Nominating and Corporate Governance Committee and the Executive Committee.
+The Board has determined that the following committees serve important functions in assisting it to fulfill its role: the Audit Committee, the Management Resources and Compensation Committee, and the Nominating and Corporate Governance Committee.
+The Board has also established a special committee to provide recommendations on the matters identified in the resolutions establishing such special committee.
 The Board does not believe that any additional committees are necessary at this time.
 The Board, in its discretion may determine to establish additional committees in the future.

 - Independence of Committee Members

 Each member of the Audit Committee, the Management Resources and Compensation Committee and the Nominating and Corporate Governance Committee shall meet the independence requirements set forth in the Nasdaq Marketplace Rules.
-All members of the Audit Committee shall satisfy the Nasdaq requirements for financial acumen, and at least one shall meet the Nasdaq requirement of financial sophistication.
+All members of the Audit Committee shall satisfy the applicable requirements for financial acumen, and at least one shall meet the applicablerequirement of financial sophistication as may be adopted by any exchange on which the Company’s securities are traded.
 Additionally, at least one member shall be an “audit committee financial expert” in accordance with applicable Securities and Exchange Commission regulations.

 - Committee Charters

-Each Committee other than the Executive Committee has a written Charter, which will be reviewed annually.
-The Charters of the Audit Committee, the Management Resources and Compensation Committee and the Nominating and Corporate Governance Committee will comply in all respects with the Nasdaq Marketplace Rules.
-The Executive Committee operates in accordance with resolutions established by the Board, which will be reviewed annually.
+The Audit Committee, the Management Resources and Compensation Committee and the Nominating and Corporate Governance Committee shall have a written Charter, which will be reviewed annually.
+The Charters of the Audit Committee, the Management Resources and Compensation Committee and the Nominating and Corporate Governance Committee will comply in all respects with the applicable rules of any exchange on which the Company’s securities are traded.
+Other committees which may be established by the Boardwill operate in accordance with resolutions established by the Board, which will be reviewed annually.

 - Committee Agendas